huntergps/handbook-docs/Fuse/03 - UI Components.md

 		<!-- Contents -->
 	</ScrollView>

-Valid settings for `AllowedScrollDirections` include `Horizontal`, `Both` and `Vertical` (default).
-TODO: Check that this is true.
-There are also a bunch of AllowedScrollDirections in the enum I believe are not used
+Valid settings for `AllowedScrollDirections` include `Horizontal`, `Both` and `Vertical` (default). <!--TODO: Check that this is true.
+There are also a bunch of AllowedScrollDirections in the enum I believe are not used -->

 > ### $(ScrollingAnimation)